I’m Kirsty. A 30 (something!) mum of 2 (3 if you include the husband!) Freelance Virtual Assistant living in the East Riding of Yorkshire.

-What is an virtual assistant/business support manager?
+What is a virtual assistant?

 When setting their fees, virtual assistants need to take account of factors such as administrative costs and other expenses, tax, National Insurance (NI), holiday pay, and the number of days they expect to work each month because they aren’t employed by you it’s not YOUR job!

-Why would I need an Virtual Assistant?
+Why would I need a Virtual Assistant?

 Let’s not over complicate this.
 Removing something from your to-do list means you’ll have more time in your day.
 That’s where the fun begins…

-It’s likely this means also you won’t be earning whilst you are sorting out your graphics, replying/deleting spam emails or preparing spreadsheets right? …. source things out to you Virtual assistant so the jobs that can’t be done by anyone else i.e the money making jobs… can be done by you!
+It’s likely this means also you won’t be earning whilst you are sorting out your graphics, replying/deleting spam emails or just adding things to spreadsheets? …. source things out to you Virtual assistant so the jobs that can’t be done by anyone else i.e the money-making jobs… can be done by you!

-You needn’t worry about getting me a desk (I have my own!) you needn’t worry about paying any insurances for me (again I have my own!) and also why pay and contract someone for 37 hours per week when realistically theres only 20 hours worth of work?
+You needn’t worry about getting me a desk (I have my own!) you needn’t worry about paying any insurances for me (again I have my own!) and also why pay and contract someone for 20 hours per week when realistically there’s only 15 hours worth of work?
 Having the flexibility to customize the amount you use an Assistant at any point ensures you are only paying for what you need.

 Although I would hate to say goodbye; it’s a lot easier to ‘get rid’ of a VA too over a salaried member of staff.
-We will have a contract in place to protect both myself and you (you don’t want me leaving you in the lurch as much as I don’t want you to do the same with me!) but as we are freelance/self employed; you don’t have to worry about PAYE, overheads, holidays or sick pay.
+We will have a contract in place to protect both of us (you don’t want me leaving you in the lurch as much as I don’t want you to do the same with me!) but as we are freelance/self-employed; you don’t have to worry about PAYE, overheads, holidays or sick pay.

 You’ll only be charged for the time spent on the work I do for you!